The Right to Development of individuals and nations remains illusory, compounded by AI

 “When whole generations in Gaza or Lebanon grow up displaced and fearful, the echo of their suffering reaches far beyond borders.
 Without justice, there is no peace.
 Without opportunity, there is no security.
 And without compassion, there can be no true development.

-“Let us insist that peace and development walk hand in hand, that compassion guide policy, and that the right to live with dignity belongs to us all.”#
+“Let us insist that peace and development walk hand in hand, that compassion guide policy, and that the right to live with dignity belongs to us all.
+Justice is a overarching element of our right to development.”#